rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ## Additional Notes

-If GoPay Deeplink is being used on smartphone application (Android/iOS app), you need to add additional configurations to ensure that your app will be able to redirect customer to Gojek app.
-Please make sure that the WebView allow opening `gojek://` deeplink protocol.
+If GoPay deeplink is being used on smartphone application (Android/iOS app), you need to include additional configurations to ensure that your app will be able to redirect customer to Gojek app.
+Please make sure that the WebView allows opening `gojek://` deeplink protocol.

 <!-- tabs:start -->